-

 Small Pearl-bordered Fritillary

-On the Lizard, this pretty butterfly is mainly a coastal species.
+On The Lizard, this pretty butterfly is mainly a coastal species.
 Photo: Amanda Scott

 -